In This Article

 Avoid consuming ice cream, cheese, and milk, especially in high amounts.

 High-fiber foods would make great substitutes.
-Choose those rich in soluble fiber like apples, citrus fruits, peas, potatoes, and strawberries.
+Choose those rich in soluble fiber, like apples, citrus fruits, peas, potatoes, and strawberries.

-Excessive sugar intake can alter the normal balance in the gut microbiome.
-Avoid foods rich in sugar, such as cakes, cookies, sugary cereals, and candy bars.
-This also includes foods with artificial sweeteners.
+Excessive sugar intake can alter the normal balance in the gut microbiome.6 Avoid sugar-rich foods like cakes, cookies, sugary cereals, and candy bars.